 |Average High Temperatures|

-Salt Lake City ranks among the nation’s top cities for literacy rate, percentage of high school graduates and percentage of college-educated citizens.
-It is the largest city in the state with 189,314 residents according to 2012 census figures.
-Six of its suburbs rank among the fastest growing cities in the nation from 2010-12.
-Salt Lake has a moderate four-season climate with an average 237 days of sunshine and 15% humidity.
+Salt Lake City has been rated one of the top 10 most exciting mid-sized cities and ranks among the nation’s top cities for literacy rate, percentage of high school graduates and percentage of college-educated citizens.
+Salt Lake is the largest city in the state with 189,314 residents according to 2012 census figures.
+The ethnic population is the metro area is 35 percent.
+Salt Lake City has a moderate four-season climate with an average 237 days of sunshine and 15% humidity.

-Salt Lake City was ranked as the “No. 5 Best City for the Next Decade” by Kiplinger’s Personal Finance Magazine in June 2010.
-In April 2013, Kiplinger’s ranked Salt Lake “Best City for New College Graduates.”
+Salt Lake City was ranked as the “No. 5 Best City for the Next Decade” by Kiplinger’s Personal Finance magazine in June 2010.
+In April 2013, Kiplinger’s ranked Salt Lake “Best City for New College Graduates” with 17 percent of its population in their 20s.
 It was named the third-best big city for jobs and fourth-best city for tech jobs by Forbes Magazine in May 2012.
 The magazine also recognized Utah as the “Best State for Business and Careers” for the third straight year in December 2012.